U.S. flag

 Mode of Inheritance

-VWD types 2N and 3 are inherited in an autosomal recessive manner.
+Type 2N and type 3 VWD are caused by biallelic VWF variants and inherited in an autosomal recessive manner.

 Parents of a proband

-• Most individuals diagnosed with one of the autosomal dominant types of VWD have an affected parent.
+• Many individuals diagnosed with autosomal dominant VWD have an affected parent.

 Sibs of a proband.
-The risk to the sibs of the proband depends on the genetic status of the proband's parents:
+The risk to the sibs of the proband depends on the clinical/genetic status of the proband's parents:

-• If the VWF variant found in the proband cannot be detected in the leukocyte DNA of either parent, the empiric recurrence risk to sibs is approximately 1% because of the theoretic possibility of parental germline mosaicism.
+• If the proband has a known VWD-causing variant that cannot be detected in the leukocyte DNA of either parent, the recurrence risk to sibs is slightly greater than that of the general population because of the possibility of parental gonadal mosaicism [Chen et al 2022].

-Offspring of a proband.
-Each child of an individual with autosomal dominant VWD has a 50% chance of inheriting the VWF pathogenic variant.
+• Each child of an individual with autosomal dominant VWD has a 50% chance of inheriting the VWD-causing variant.

 Other family members.
-The risk to other family members depends on the status of the proband's parents: if a parent is affected, his or her family members may be at risk.
+The risk to other family members depends on the status of the proband's parents: if a parent is affected, the parent's family members may be at risk.

 Parents of a proband

-• Heterozygotes (carriers) of type 3 VWD are often asymptomatic.
-However, between 15% and 50% may show some mild bleeding symptoms and may be diagnosed with type 1 VWD [Nichols et al 2008, Bowman et al 2013].
+• Heterozygous parents of an individual with type 3 VWD can have normal VWF levels and be asymptomatic.
+However, between 15% and 50% may show some mild bleeding symptoms and may be diagnosed with type 1 VWD [Nichols et al 2008, Bowman et al 2013, Christopherson et al 2022].

 Sibs of a proband

-• When both parents are heterozygous for a VWF pathogenic variant, each sib of an individual with autosomal recessive VWD has at conception a 25% chance of being affected, a 50% chance of being heterozygous, and a 25% chance of being unaffected and not a carrier.
+• If both parents are known to be heterozygous for a VWD-causing variant, each sib of an affected individual has at conception a 25% chance of being affected, a 50% chance of being heterozygous, and a 25% chance of inheriting neither of the familial VWD-causing variants.

-• Heterozygotes (carriers) of type 2N VWD are often asymptomatic.
-However, a small proportion may show some mild bleeding symptoms and may be diagnosed with type 1 VWD.
+• Heterozygous sibs of an individual with type 2N VWD are often asymptomatic.
+However, a small proportion of these heterozygous individuals may show some mild bleeding symptoms and lower FVIII levels and may be diagnosed with VWD.

 Other family members.
-Each sib of the proband's parents is at 50% risk of being a carrier of a VWF pathogenic variant.
+Each sib of the proband's parents is at a 50% risk of being heterozygous for a VWD-causing variant.

 Related Genetic Counseling Issues